deepakdebugnkill/TSYSDEMO/README.md

 - Set up Jenkins jobs to build and run project.
 ## Step 9: Jira
 - Ensure you have access to the Jira project.
-- Integrated Jira with Jenkins for automated build statuses..